JeelyWu/jeelywu.github.io/content/post/2023/restart_blog.md

 As a developer from China, I want to improve my English skill.
 I think it is a proper way to write blog in English.
 (Maybe somethings in Chinese too :)

 So, I have started a new blog on GitHub.
-And I hope to write more in the future.
+Maybe or maybe not, I will migrate some old post to here.
+Anyway I hope to write more in the future.